stregkoden/keyframes/README.md

 See the _Default Key Binds_ section below for the keys that are available for you to use by default.
 These do not modify your settings.
 Optionally, bind your other keys to improve your workflow.
 You can find some examples at the bottom of the [keyframes.cfg](csgo/cfg/keyframes.cfg) file.

-Before uncommenting the key binds in the config file, make sure you have a backup of your own config.
+Before uncommenting the key binds in the config file, make sure you have a backup of your own binds that would be modified.

 Command                | Description
 ---------------------- | -------------------